 We produce ward newsletters at various times of the year, the newsletters provide information about what's happening in your area.

-Please note the newletters and annual reports below also include the old North Carr Wards ( Bransholme East, Bransholme West and Kings Park).
+Please note the newsletters and annual reports also include the old North Carr Wards ( Bransholme East, Bransholme West and Kings Park).

 Your local councillors for Foredyke

 To contact your councillors access the link below.

 - In writing to - Foredyke Neighbourhood Team, Bespoke Centre, Zeals Garth, Wawne road, Hull, HU7 4WD

 You can also find information about what’s happening in your neighbourhood by checking -

 Our aim is to keep local communities aware of what’s happening in the area.
 We have a number of notice boards throughout Foredyke Carr; these can be found in the following locations -

 - Foredyke currently do not have any notice boards

 The ward budgets have been specifically established to enable Area Committees to support local projects for the benefit of their local communities.